Energy Part 1 – Amandla

 Basic definition: “Energy Is the ability to do Work.”

 Energy vibrates or moves at different frequencies and it has a sound.
+For example music moves at 432Hz from earth throughout the universe to help change and transform our surroundings energies which is structure and culture.

 The movement and vibration of energy causes things to happen around us.
 For example; during the day, the sun gives out heat energy providing light.
 At night, street lamps use electrical energy to light our way.
 When a car drives by, it is being powered by ethanol/gasoline, a type of stored energy.
 The food we eat contains energy.
 We use that energy to work and play.
+These things are all part and parcel of energy.
+All things are energy!

 Perhaps to give you a few other characteristics of energy;